Tuga Pops − Friday, November 13, 2020, 6 Years ago in Bread Recipes

 Bolo do Caco Recipe | Authentic Madeira Sweet Potato Bread

 Try making bolo do caco at home!
-This soft sweet potato bread from Madeira is awesome with garlic butter.
+This delicious soft sweet potato bread from Madeira is truly awesome when served with garlic butter for a delightful treat.

 3 h 50 min 8 servings Moderate Prep time 20 min Cooking Time 30 min